HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### In `host` network mode

 If the container runs in `host` network mode the interface is instantiated on the Docker host as a standard LAN interface.
 This is why the `cifx0` IP settings have to be configured in the Docker host's web UI network setup dialog (as "eth0" interface) and not in the container.
-Any change on the IP settings needs a container restart to accept the new IP parameters.
+After a change a container restart is necessary while no Ethernet cable is plugged into this interface.

 ### Container deployment